kasia-gra/shop/README.md

 11. As an Admin, I want to have a logfile about the checkout processes (per Order) so that I can see the steps of every Order and investigate issues.
     - Given the User started a checkout process then ensure it saves all the steps and details into a JSON file (where the filename is the Order ID and Date)

-## General requirements

-- Advanced OOP concepts are used in the project: inheritance, there is at least on abstract class, there is at least one interface implemented
 # Codecool shop (sprint 2)

 ## Story